Steins;Gate: Release history

-Steins;Gate was first declared gold on September 18, 2009 with a demo of the game being made available a few weeks later on the Xbox Live Marketplace on October 7, 2009 for Xbox Live Gold members and then publicly on October 14, 2009.
+Steins;Gate was first declared gold on September 18, 2009; with a demo of the game being made available a few weeks later on the Xbox Live Marketplace on October 7, 2009; for Xbox Live Gold members and then publicly on October 14, 2009.
 The demo allows the player to play through the prologue and the game's first chapter.
 Steins;Gate was released in both limited and regular editions on October 15, 2009.
-The limited edition contained the game itself, a toy named "Future Gadget #3 Lie Detector" from the game and a small hardcover artbook that includes various illustrations and background information about the game's universe as well as comments from the staff members.
+The limited edition contained the game itself, a toy named "Future Gadget #3 Lie Detector" from the game and a small hardcover art book that includes various illustrations and background information about the game's universe as well as comments from the staff members.
 A Windows port of the game was released on August 26, 2010, and included additional CGs.
 A PlayStation Portable port of the game was released on June 23, 2011.
 The game includes elements from the downloadable contents of the Xbox 360 version as well as a new opening movie, a new opening theme and a new ending theme.
 The game was also released for Apple iOS devices on August 25, 2011.
 The ports of the game for PlayStation 3 and PlayStation Vita, that shared a new opening movie, were released alongside the spin-off Steins;Gate: Darling of Loving Vows on May 24, 2012, and March 14, 2013, respectively.
-The Limited Edition of the Vita port came with a costume for the character Urushibara Ruka.
+The Limited Edition of the Vita port came with a costume for the character Urushibara Luka.
 All copies came with a free movie ticket for the upcoming film.
 The PlayStation 4 version featuring higher quality assets then the previous releases, titled Steins;Gate HD was included with the first-print copies of Steins;Gate 0 in Japan.
 The Xbox 360 version became playable on Xbox One through backward compatibility on May 19, 2017, along with the spin-offs Steins;Gate: Darling of Loving Vows and Steins;Gate: Linear Bounded Phenogram.

 At Anime Expo 2013, JAST USA announced that they would be licensing the PC version of the game in North America.
 The game was released on March 31, 2014, in a Limited Edition, as well as digitally.
 The Limited Edition contained a deluxe collector's box, a fan book with artwork, a set of replica Future Gadget Laboratory pins, the manual, and game disc.
 A physical Standard Edition later followed.
 On December 16, 2014, PQube announced they would release the PlayStation 3 and PlayStation Vita versions of the game in North America and Europe in 2015.
 Physical versions were exclusive to Amazon.com in the United States, while in Canada, they were only available at VideoGamesPlus.ca.
 The PC version was made available on Steam on September 9, 2016.
+The iOS version was released in English on September 9, 2016.
 On May 1, 2018, Spike Chunsoft took over publishing of the Steam version of the game from Mages/5pb.